BlackHC/teddy/ddocs/random_thoughts.md

 The issue with that is that it doesn't allow for key lookups.
 Maybe not something we actually need usually though.

-KeyedSequence even supports * and ** correctly withich is amazing.
+KeyedSequence even supports * and ** correctly with is amazing in itself.

 I wonder whether I should look into turning it into a standalone package.
 It might need extra functionality.